Cyporix/Character_generator/README.md

   the weight for the attribute is easier to follow if all the values sum up to 100 since it will act as a percentage. it works with different values like ["short:1", "human-size:2", "tall:1"], in this case it will make 'human-size' 50% chance since it would be 2/4 chances.
 If there is a table of values in the attribute, the only possibilities will be that table.
-NOTE: You can have a type of an attribute only be 1 creature if desired, the attributes in the table are not required to be the same as the original 'sizes' table as they are intended for default settings.
+NOTE: You can have a type of an attribute only be for 1 creature if desired, the attributes in the table are not required to be the same as the original 'sizes' table as they are intended for default settings.
 As such, 'gargoyle' could have ' "size": ["slender:1"] ' which would mean that it can only be slender in 'size' and it will be the only race that has a custom 'size' attribute.